 As COVID-19 shifts consumer needs, and mindsets, successful marketing teams must make the shift as well.
-In light of the five ways that COVID-19 has reshaped consumer behavior that we discussed above, what changes should you make to your marketing strategy to maintain and increase your customer pool?
+In light of the 5 ways that COVID-19 has reshaped consumer behavior discussed above, what changes should you make to your marketing strategy to maintain and increase your customer pool?

 You had a marketing plan all set to go for Q2.
-Maybe it was focused on summer fun, like travel and sports.
-Then March hit, and the whole thing had to be thrown out the window.
+Maybe it focuses on summer fun, like travel and sports.
+Then March hit, and the whole thing had to been thrown out the window.

 Where do you go from here?

 This pandemic won’t go away overnight, letting us all pick up where we left off.
-So businesses need to pivot their marketing strategies to reflect the current state of affairs — not how we wish things were.
+Businesses need to pivot their marketing strategies to reflect the current state of affairs — not how we wish things were.

 As this situation continues, supply chain interruptions have gone from possibilities to inevitabilities.
-Some companies may have to alter their business model significantly in order to stay competitive in a changing market.
+Some companies may have to significantly alter their business model to stay competitive in a changing market.

 If your customers are facing shipment delays, longer than usual response times, or interrupted service, let them know in advance.
 Emails are good, but you should also be sharing the message on your website and your social media.
 Get it out there everywhere you can so your customers won’t be surprised and upset.

 Although some states are slowly reopening restaurants and other businesses, others are still locked down.
 And as people have adjusted to the “at home” lifestyle, they’ve spent more time online than ever.

 Some are looking to learn new skills and increase their industry knowledge.
 Others are just looking for connections or entertainment.
 But whatever the reason, people spent 20% more time in apps in Q1 2020, including Facebook, Twitter, and LinkedIn.
 And Facebook reports that traffic from their platform to other sites has risen over 50%.